 Another interesting point is a comparison between the Breit correction and the correction due to the density gradient, i.e., the difference between the LDA Coulomb energy and the GGA Coulomb energy.
-The Breit correction had been taken into account for an exchange~\cite{MacDonald1979J.Phys.C12_2977} or exchange-correlation~\cite{Kenny1996Phys.Rev.Lett.77_1099} EDF in the LDA level, and was already taken into account fully for atomic DFT~\cite{Naito2020J.Phys.B53_215002}.
-It was found in Ref.~\cite{Naito2020J.Phys.B53_215002} that the Breit correction contributes to the total energies of atoms in almost the same magnitude but the opposite to the density gradient effects.
-In the context of nuclear physics, it was shown in Refs.~\cite{LeBloas2011Phys.Rev.C84_014310,Roca-Maza2016Phys.Rev.C94_044313,Naito2019Phys.Rev.C99_024309} that difference between the Coulomb exchange energy calculated by the exact-Fock term or GGA and that in LDA is non-negligible in nuclear binding energies.
+The Breit correction had been taken into account for an exchange~\cite{ MacDonald1979J.Phys.C12_2977} or exchange-correlation~\cite{ Kenny1996Phys.Rev.Lett.77_1099} EDF in the LDA level, and was already taken into account fully for atomic DFT~\cite{ Naito2020J.Phys.B53_215002}.
+It was found in Ref.~\cite{ Naito2020J.Phys.B53_215002} that the Breit correction contributes to the total energies of atoms in almost the same magnitude as but the opposite to the density gradient effect.
+In the context of nuclear physics, it was shown in Refs.~\cite{ LeBloas2011Phys.Rev.C84_014310, Roca-Maza2016Phys.Rev.C94_044313, Naito2019Phys.Rev.C99_024309} that difference between the Coulomb exchange energy calculated by the exact-Fock term or GGA and that in LDA is non-negligible in nuclear binding energies.
 Thus, it should be tested to what extent the Breit correction contributes to nuclear binding energies.

-The covariant density functional theory (CDFT), the nuclear DFT in the relativistic scheme, is based on the covariant Lagrangian with nucleon, meson, and photon fields.
-Hence, effects beyond the Coulomb interaction, such as magnetic interaction and retardation, have often been considered~\cite{Meng2006Prog.Part.Nucl.Phys.57_470,Niksic2011Prog.Part.Nucl.Phys.66_519,Niu2013Phys.Rev.C87_037301,Gu2013Phys.Rev.C87_041301}.
-Therefore, it is interesting to take into account the relativistic correction to the Coulomb interaction in SHF calculations to make a fair comparison with the CDFT calculations for electromagnetic energies.
+The covariant density functional theory, the nuclear DFT in the relativistic scheme, is based on the covariant Lagrangian with nucleon, meson, and photon fields.
+Hence, effects beyond the Coulomb interaction, such as magnetic interaction and retardation, have often been considered~\cite{ Meng2006Prog.Part.Nucl.Phys.57_470, Niksic2011Prog.Part.Nucl.Phys.66_519, Niu2013Phys.Rev.C87_037301, Gu2013Phys.Rev.C87_041301}.
+Therefore, it is interesting to take into account the relativistic correction of the Coulomb interaction in non-relativistic SHF calculations.